 There may be different causes of foraminal stenosis.
 These causes may include illness, injury, poor posture, rheumatoid arthritis, trauma, disc degeneration due to aging, spinal disc herniation, congenital, which means that the condition was present at birth, osteoporosis, osteoarthritis, osteophyte or bone spur growth.

 The most common among these is degenerative disc disease i.e. disc degeneration due to aging.
-As we get older, the discs between each vertebra begins to decay due to which discs can become herniated.
+As we get older, the discs between each vertebra begin to decay due to which discs can become herniated.
 This is a condition in which disc material spills in the spinal canal or, discs may bulge.

-Both the bulge and herniation can narrow the openings in spinal column and expose the nerves to unwanted stress.
+Both the bulge and herniation can narrow the openings in the spinal column and expose the nerves to unwanted stress.
 The pain increases gradually as the nerves are forced under more pressure, or you might feel like a sudden, sharp pain which travels from your neck or back to extremities.